Table of Contents

 However, it does allow seasonal residents to apply for registry cards.

-How to Get a Seasonal Resident Florida Medical Card
+How Seasonal Residents Can Get a Florida Medical Marijuana Card

 The process is similar to applying for a regular resident card and includes an evaluation by a certified physician.
 Once approved, your card will allow you to purchase medical marijuana legally from licensed dispensaries in Florida, ensuring you can access treatment even during your extended stays.